cjiang18/stochastic-delay-differential-equation/README.md

 This makes sure that once the random seed is fixed, we can change adjust pullback and the final time as we wish without altering the noise.

 # Stochastic Integration Schemes
+The philosophy of numeric integration is to discretize
 Two integration schemes are used for integrations.
 In most of the scripts, Euler-Maruyama method are used to save computing time.
-Heun's Method  is only used when said in
+Heun's Method  is only used when stated in the title of the scripts.
+More sophisticated integration schemes like Runge-Kutta, requires fractional time
 ## Euler-Maruyama
 ## Heun's Method

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE1NjgyMDU4LDEzOTkxNzk5ODAsMTAyOD
+eyJoaXN0b3J5IjpbMzI0NDEzNDg5LDEzOTkxNzk5ODAsMTAyOD
 QyNTEyNiwtMzgzMTM4MzQ0LDYzNjU5MDYzNF19
 -->